Swiss stocks - Factors to watch on Feb. 25

 ZURICH/BERLIN, Feb 25 (Reuters) - Here are some of the main factors that may affect Swiss stocks on Monday:

+The Swiss drugmaker said on Monday it is exercising its option to license rights to an investigational, RNA-targeting cardiovascular drug from Ionis Pharmaceuticals as it targets inherited factors that have defied other treatments.

-An experimental gene therapy for spinal muscular atrophy developed by Novartis would be worth up to $900,000, according to an independent U.S. nonprofit organization that reviews the value of drugs and medical treatments.
+Separately, an experimental gene therapy for spinal muscular atrophy developed by Novartis would be worth up to $900,000, according to an independent U.S. nonprofit organization that reviews the value of drugs and medical treatments.

-The drugmaker is nearing a deal to acquire U.S. biotechnology company Spark Therapeutics Inc, the Wall Street Journal reported.
+The Swiss bank nominated Jeanette Wong and William C. Dudley to its board of directors at the upcoming AGM, after Ann F. Godbehere and Michel Demare announced they would be stepping down.

 Sonntagszeitung said that Switzerland’s federal tax authority wants to help the French judiciary by providing data of 45,000 UBS customers, but first the federal court had to decide whether that is legally possible.